Project

 Onboarding Plans: Learner View

-Structurally, onboarding plans are classified into weeks, containing the Tasks, Modules, and Connects that users must complete for their onboarding.
+Structurally, onboarding plans are classified into weeks, containing the Tasks, Modules, and Connects that new hires must complete for their onboarding.

 Onboarding Plans: Editor View